Nittaewo

-Nittaewo (or Nittevo) were said to be a small tribe of small bigfoot or Yeti-like hominid Cryptid native to Sri Lanka.
+Nittaewo (or Nittevo) were said to be a small tribe of small bigfoot or Yeti-like hominid cryptid native to Sri Lanka.
 No archeological evidence has been found to prove the existence of these humanoids, but they are ubiquitous in Veddha mythology and Sri Lankan folklore.

 Etymology

-Hugh Nevill explained that, "nittaewo" may be a derivative from "niṣāda", a term used by the Indo-Aryans to describe the more primitive tribes which inhabited India when the Indo-Aryans invaded.
+Hugh Nevill explained that, "nittaewo" may be a derivative from "niṣāda", an Indo-Aryan term to describe more primitive tribes.
 The Sinhalese form of this word was "nigadiwa" or "nishadiwa," from which "nittaewo" may have derived.
 A possible alternative etymology given by George Eberhart is "niya-atha" ("one who possesses nails").